David Ambrose: Hollywood career

 After “Alternative 3” Ambrose was approached by a leading Hollywood agent and paid his first visit there in August 1977.
-Within days he was sitting with Gene Roddenberry, the legendary creator of “Star Trek”, working on future story concepts and doing uncredited (minor) re-writes on the first feature film.
+Within days he was sitting with Gene Roddenberry, the creator of “Star Trek”, working on future story concepts and doing uncredited (minor) re-writes on the first feature film.

-Coincidentally, William Shatner, “Star Trek’s” Captain Kirk, would play the lead in his next project, a feature-length TV movie called “Disaster on the Coastliner”.
-The supporting cast included Yvette Mimieux and several icons of his TV-watching childhood, including Raymond Burr, Lloyd Bridges and E. G. Marshall.
+Coincidentally, William Shatner (Captain Kirk), would play the lead in his next project, a feature-length TV movie called “Disaster on the Coastliner”.
+The supporting cast included Yvette Mimieux, Raymond Burr, Lloyd Bridges and E. G. Marshall.

-He went on to work with a number of “Hollywood’s Gold Age” stars in their later careers, including Richard Widmark, David Niven, Joseph Cotten, James Mason, and in particular Kirk Douglas, for whom he scripted “The Final Countdown” (1980) the now classic sci-fi movie.
+He went on to work with a number of Hollywood Golden Age stars in their later careers, including Richard Widmark, David Niven, Joseph Cotten, James Mason, and in particular Kirk Douglas, for whom he scripted The Final Countdown (1980).
 He went on to work with newer stars including Pierce Brosnan (“Taffin”, 1988), and Sharon Stone (“Year of the Gun”, 1991, directed by John Frankenheimer).

 Europe and worldwide

-In 1980 his script for “The Survivor”, shot in Australia with Robert Powell, Jenny Agutter and Joseph Cotten, directed by David Hemmings, won the best script award at the Sitges International Film Festival.
+In 1980 his script for “The Survivor”, shot in Australia with Robert Powell.
+Jenny Agutter and Joseph Cotten, directed by David Hemmings, won the best script award at the Sitges International Film Festival.

 Also in Australia, in 1982, his script “A Dangerous Summer” (co-written with Kit Denton, Quentin Masters and Jim McElroy) was shot starring James Mason and Tom Skerritt.

-In 1987 he directed his own script for “Comeback”, produced in the UK by Yorkshire Television, starring Anton Rodgers and Stephen Dillane.
+In 1987, Ambrose directed his own script for “Comeback”, produced in the UK by Yorkshire Television, starring Anton Rodgers and Stephen Dillane.
 The film was nominated for the Prix Italia.

-In 1989 he was invited to France to script a six-hour, two-part film telling the story of “The French Revolution”.
+In 1989, Amborse was invited to France to script a six-hour, two-part film telling the story of “The French Revolution”.
 Directed by Robert Enrico and Richard Heffron, with an international cast including Peter Ustinov, Klaus-Maria Brandauer, Sam Neill, Claudia Cardinale, Christopher Lee and Jane Seymour, it was one of the biggest projects ever mounted in Europe.

 Later career

-In 1993 Ambrose published his first novel, “The Man Who Turned Into Himself”.
+Ambrose published his first novel, “The Man Who Turned Into Himself” in 1993.
 This was followed by five others, described as "Hitchcock meets Hawking", over the next ten years, along with a collection of short stories “Hollywood Lies”.

-In 1990 his play “Abra-Cadaver” (co-written with Allan Scott) was produced at the Theatre Royal, Windsor, starring Frank Langella.
+In 1990, his play Abra-Cadaver (co-written with Allan Scott) was produced at the Theatre Royal, Windsor, starring Frank Langella.

-In 1991 his play “Restoration Comedy” (co-written with Michael Gearin-Tosh) was produced in Oxford.
+In 1991, his play Restoration Comedy (co-written with Michael Gearin-Tosh) was produced in Oxford.

-In 2016 his play “Act 3…” (co-written with Claudia Nellens) was produced at the Laguna Beach Theatre in California starring Rita Rudner and Charles Shaughnessy.
+In 2016, his play“Act 3… (co-written with Claudia Nellens) was produced at the Laguna Beach Theatre in California starring Rita Rudner and Charles Shaughnessy.

-In November 2019 Zuleika Publishing published his memoir “A Fate Worse Than Hollywood”.
+In November 2019, Zuleika Publishing published his memoir A Fate Worse Than Hollywood.